Sleep and Planes, Trains and Automobiles—and Trucks, Buses, Motorcycles!

 The US Department of Transportation and the Federal Motor Carrier Safety Administration have increased focus on sleep, sleep disorders and commercial transportation because of critical safety issues to the drivers and the public.
 In addition, commercial carrier companies have come to realize that sleepy drives disrupt operations, increase healthcare insurance costs, increase litigation rates and profoundly affect the company’s reputation through accidents or a poor safety record.

 These same concerns affect mass transit employees and organizations as well, with an increased exponential impact of possible death or injury caused by sleep-related performance issues.
+Less than four hours of sleep increases risk for motor vehicle accident by 11.5 times.
+And drivers with untreated Obstructive sleep Apnea are seven times more likely to be in an auto accident.

 We are active partners with our transportation industry clients in addressing their performance and regulatory issues associated with sleep and sleep disorders.
 We have the experience to design and execute a Sleep Health and Performance program that produces the results you need.